-This week, I had spent most of my days in L.A. visiting friends, with highlights including attending the Kevin Smith podcast show at the Scum & Villainy Cantina and also entering the Pennywise It Experience Funhouse on Hollywood Blvd (you can find Pennywise giving me a good scare in that link) in promotion of the release of It: Chapter 2.
+This week, I had spent most of my days in L.A. (not until having a bit of fun in San Jose with my Bay Area buddies!) visiting friends, with highlights including attending the Kevin Smith podcast show at the Scum & Villainy Cantina and also entering the Pennywise It Experience Funhouse on Hollywood Blvd (you can find Pennywise giving me a good scare in that link) in promotion of the release of It: Chapter 2.

 For Kevin Smith’s Fatman Beyond podcast show that we (me, Bo!, Jackie Dallas, and Jasper) attended, you can find it up on Kevin Smith’s YouTube.
 We were sitting to the right side facing Kevin and Marc, so, I’m not sure you can actually see us in the video.
 We were given an opportunity to put a question in a raffle for Kevin to answer, but the Catina said if it’s a stupid question, it will not be chosen.
 I didn’t get chosen, but I’m unsure if it’s a stupid question or not.
 I asked,”Where would Fatman fit in the Star Wars cinematic universe?”
 You decide. #ChasingKevinSmith